Trump Team to Reinstate Term 'Illegal Alien'

 "I don't see anyone at [U.S. Immigration and Customs Enforcement] or [U.S. Customs and Border Protection] using any euphemisms for illegal aliens after Jan.
 20," the second official said.

-Also, in 2021 Rep. Joaquin Castro, D-Texas, presented the Correcting Hurtful and Alienating Names in Government Expression Act (CHANGE) which hoped ban terms like “alien” in the federal government because the represenative deemed them “derogatory.”
+Also, in 2021, Rep. Joaquin Castro, D-Texas, presented the Correcting Hurtful and Alienating Names in Government Expression Act (CHANGE) which hoped ban terms like "alien" in the federal government because the representative deemed them "derogatory."
 The bill has not moved through Congress.

 John Fabbricatore, a potential candidate to lead ICE under Trump, wrote to the outlet that he had not heard of the discussions but supported the change.
 "What is wrong with illegal alien?
 It connotes no race, religion, or culture," Fabbricatore said in a message.
 "It is a purely legal term that was hijacked in an Orwellian attempt to control the messaging about illegal immigration."